trufflesecurity/how-to-rotate/content/docs/tutorials/gcp.md

 ![](/images/gcp/2.png)

-Click on the service account you want to revoke the API key for.
+Click on the service account you want to revoke the Service Account key for.

 ![](/images/gcp/3.png)

-### Step 2 - Revoke the leaked GCP API key
+### Step 2 - Revoke the leaked GCP Service Account key

 #### 2a.
 Delete the relevant key
 Click on the `Keys` tab.
 Click on the `Delete` icon at the end of the row of the key you want to delete.